Bloxelcom/bloxelcomweb/README.md

-# BloxelodeonCable
+# BloxelcomCable
-all resources related for BloxelodeonCable.
+all resources related for BloxelcomCable.

 Code Written by Freecorn1854 (with the help of ChatGPT)